vdesabou/kafka-docker-playground/troubleshooting/forward-compatibility-and-specific-records/README.md

 1. Use `GenericRecord` instead.
 Not recommended because you loose strong typing!
 2. Only care about new data.
 3. Put the field optional (by adding null in the list of possible values), as such the Consumer would have been able to read existing messages OR new messages.
-4. If you really want to enforce the new model you should think about migrating existing data (create a new topic for the new schema, tranform and migrate the the old data to the new topic .
+4. If you really want to enforce the new model you should think about migrating existing data (create a new topic for the new schema, tranform and migrate the old data to the new topic .
 Depending on the context, may be overkill.